 Stay Open To Alternate Destinations

-The best deals on travel flash sale sites come when an unknown or alternate destination has gone unbooked.
-While it is great to have a specific travel destination in mind, and most of us do, keep yourself open to alternate destinations.
+The best deals on travel flash sale sites come when an unknown or alternate destination has gone un-booked.
+It is great to have a specific travel destination in mind.
+Most of us do.
+However keep yourself open to alternate destinations.

-When one Florida coast is more popular for spring break travel this year, the other coast might be the perfect place to get in just as much beach time, but at a huge discount.
+If one Florida coast is more popular for spring break travel this year, that’s ok.
+The other coast might be the perfect place to get in just as much beach time.
+This might be at a huge discount.

 At the same time, stay open to staying in a different part of town, lengthening or reducing the number of days you want to travel and up or downgrading hotels to get the best deal.